celerity/celerity-comp/README.md

 CELERITY Compiler Repository
 =========

 **Celerity-comp** is a collection of LLVM passes and supporting code that interact with modern predictive optimizer and runtime systems.
-It is designed to work both as a standalone library and integrated within the Celerity runtime systems.
+It is designed to work both as a standalone library, as supporting external tool, and integrated within the Celerity runtime systems.
+It supports the new LLVM pass manager and does not implement the legacy one.

 ### Table of contents
 * [Introduction](#introduction)